SDWebImage/SDWebImage/README.md

 From Xcode 15 Apple will verify the signature of binary XCFramework, to avoid supply chain attack.

-The certifacate is stored in the repo [here](https://github.com/SDWebImage/SDWebImage/blob/master/Certificate/SDWebImage%20Signing%20Certificate.cer)
+The certificate is stored in the repo [here](https://github.com/SDWebImage/SDWebImage/blob/master/Certificate/SDWebImage%20Signing%20Certificate.cer)

 The public key is stored in the repo [here](https://github.com/SDWebImage/SDWebImage/blob/master/Certificate/SDWebImage%20Signing%20Certificate.pem)